Projeto-Pindorama/teiu/README.md

 # Teiú
-The really tiny² installation system for Copacabana Linux.
+The really tiny² installation wizard for Copacabana Linux.

 ## What is the main idea?
 This is meant to be an installation system/wizard for Copacabana Linux.